curiousTauseef/rtl-cheat/incisive.md

 Simulator.

-Requires that the verilog has already been compiled.
+Requires that the Verilog has already been compiled.

 Once it is: run non-interactive simulation: